 - Time bound: Every Monday.

-Goal – I will finish the first draft of my assignment by Friday so I can review it on Monday.
+Goal – I will finish the first draft of my essay by Friday so I can review it on Monday.

-- Specific: I will follow my plan and finish my first draft of the assignment.
+- Specific: I will follow my plan and finish my first draft of the essay.